 Whilst graduate attributes are acquired through a number of different modules throughout your course, all courses in the School of Life Sciences also have an integrated framework of employability skills and options running from level 4 up to level 6.
 This framework is intended to enable students to develop key skills which will prepare them for employment and/or further study following graduation.
 The specific modules for implementing this framework are Professional Development in Science (Level 4), Research Methods (level 5) and the Life Sciences Final Year Project (level 6).
-Along with subject specific knowledge and skills however, other modules in the course also incorporate Key Transferable Skills, which complement the employability skills in this framework and are applicable to a wide range of future careers, further study and many other activities.
-The key employability related skills students will develop through the course include subject specific skill applicable to the many branches of the life sciences and skills that are transferrable to a variety of scenarios.
-These include: the ability to critically analyse scientific literature and to discuss and correctly cite those sources; gaining competence in laboratory and other practical/ investigative techniques relevant to your specialism; the ability to process, analyse, interpret and present a variety of data types including the appropriate statistical analysis of that data using a variety of software packages including Microsoft office and dedicated statistical analysis software such as SPSS: teamworking and leadership skills from group work in practical classes/ workshops and group presentation tasks; presentation skills in a variety of formats (e.g. posters, oral presentations, infographics).
-The Medical Sciences programme has a bespoke summer school programme at our partner institutions between Level 5 and 6 (which is compulsory for those wishing to go on to study medicine at those institutions) which gives students the opportunity to experience life in a medical school extending their knowledge of Human anatomy and learning another language at a basic level.
+Along with subject-specific knowledge and skills, however, other modules in the course also incorporate Key Transferable Skills, which complement the employability skills in this framework and are applicable to a wide range of future careers, further study and many other activities.
+The key employability related skills students will develop through the course include subject specific skills applicable to the many branches of the life sciences and skills that are transferrable to a variety of scenarios.
+These include the ability to critically analyse scientific literature and to discuss and correctly cite those sources; gaining competence in laboratory and other practical/ investigative techniques relevant to your specialism; the ability to process, analyse, interpret and present a variety of data types including the appropriate statistical analysis of that data using a variety of software packages including Microsoft Office and dedicated statistical analysis software such as SPSS: teamworking and leadership skills from group work in practical classes/ workshops and group presentation tasks; presentation skills in a variety of formats (e.g. posters, oral presentations, infographics).
 All students undertake a final year project which also allows the development of important skills such as experimental design based on available resources (including budget), planning of day-to-day activities and keeping records.
 Skills such as these are important for a wide variety of jobs and activities within medicine, the life sciences and in the wider context.

 Also built into our courses is the flexibility to allow students to undertake a work placement or international study experience between levels 5 and 6 of their studies which will further enhance your employability prospects.
-Students who undertake a work-based placement benefit from real world experience in their chosen discipline and gain a clearer understanding of options open to them following completion of their degree.
-The completion of a work placement in a relevant area is often looked upon favourably by employers as an indication of practical experience in the 'real world' and indeed many students receive job offers post-graduation from either their placement provider or similar employment within the sector.
+Students who undertake a work-based placement benefit from real-world experience in their chosen discipline and gain a clearer understanding of options open to them following the completion of their degree.
+The completion of a work placement in a relevant area is often looked upon favourably by employers as an indication of practical experience in the 'real world', and indeed, many students receive job offers post-graduation from either their placement provider or similar employment within the sector.
 Whilst not necessarily related to a specific area of employment, completion of an international study period is also often looked upon favourably by employers as an indication of an international/ global mindset and independence, both of which are desirable characteristics in a connected world.